gokul68/Elec_Club_MiniTask3/README.md

 ## Problem Statement:
 To implement a ring like in Green Lantern which lights up when you wear it up.

-## Issues with the existing implementation:
+## Current issues and Constraints:
 It is implemented using a push button such that it triggers on when you wear it.
 This is painful as the push button constantly rubs our skin.

-## Constraints:
-Size and power.
+Size and power are constraints.
 It should be small as the entire circuitry should be within the ring.

 ## My changes in implementation:
-I would suggest that an IR transmitter receiver pair be used.
-We can reduce the size of the pins and have the be a reasonable size.
-It will be bigger than normal rings but manageable.
-The transmitter and receiver will be diametrically opposite to each other.
-The LED will turn on when the receiver does not receive a signal (meaning that a finger is obstructing it) and will be off when the receiver does receive a signal.
+I would suggest that a small spring loaded metal contact be used instead of a pushbutton.
+The ring will be slighly smaller than your finger so when you wear it, the metal contacts will touch and complete the circuit.
+This will be more comfortable than a pushbutton because a pushbutton will constantly apply pressure on the finger but with a metal contact the force will be distributed.
+This will also be cheap and the circuit will be simple.
+A Lithium ion cell will power it.

 # PROJECT 2
 ## Problem Statement: